mozilla/data-docs/src/cookbooks/bigquery.md

     - Prefix your view with your username.
 If your username is `username@mozilla.com` create a table with `username_my_view`.
 - See [Creating Views](https://cloud.google.com/bigquery/docs/views) documentation for detailed steps.

+### Using UDFs

+BigQuery offers [user-defined functions](https://cloud.google.com/bigquery/docs/reference/standard-sql/user-defined-functions) (UDFs) that can be defined in SQL or JavaScript as part of a query or as a persistent function stored in a dataset.
+We have defined a suite of persistent functions to enable transformations specific to our data formats, available in datasets `udf` (for functions defined in SQL) and `udf_js` (for functions defined in JavaScript).
+Note that JavaScript functions are potentially much slower than those defined in SQL, so use functions in `udf_js` with some caution, likely only after performing aggregation in your query.

+We document a few of the most broadly useful UDFs below, but you can see the full list of UDFs with source code in [`bigquery-etl/udf`](https://github.com/mozilla/bigquery-etl/tree/master/udf) and [`bigquery-etl/udf_js`](https://github.com/mozilla/bigquery-etl/tree/master/udf_js).
+Publishing a full reference page for our persistent UDFs is a planned improvement, tracked in [`bigquery-etl#228`](https://github.com/mozilla/bigquery-etl/issues/228).

-### Accessing map-like fields
+#### Accessing map-like fields

 BigQuery currently lacks native map support and our workaround is to use a STRUCT type with fields named [key, value].
-We've created a user-defined function (UDFs) that provides key-based access with the signature: `udf.get_key(<struct>, <key>)`.
+We've created a UDF that provides key-based access with the signature: `udf.get_key(<struct>, <key>)`.
 The example below generates a count per `reason` key in the `event_map_values` field in the telemetry events table for Normandy unenrollment events from yesterday.
 ```sql
 SELECT udf.get_key(event_map_values, 'reason') AS reason,
        COUNT(*) AS EVENTS